 Results That Last

-After initial design, districts and schools can maintain access to the School Excellence Portal’s premium resources and quality monitoring tools for a low cost.
+After initial design, districts/CMOs and schools can maintain access to the School Excellence Portal’s premium resources and quality monitoring tools for a low cost.
 Public Impact and our national funders invested in this resource to help you ensure long-term strong student learning outcomes and educator satisfaction.

 Educators get initial training for their new roles in professional learning sessions led by Public Impact and strong Opportunity Culture teacher-leaders, and continue to develop their leadership and instructional skills in sessions throughout the year.